mikaelsundell/dctl/README.md

 Introduction
 ---------

-This collection consists of continuously updated DCTL (DaVinci Resolve Custom Tool) scripts, primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
-These scripts are  designed for photographers and cinematographers seeking a gentle touch photographic approach to color correction and grading.
+This collection consists of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
+These scripts are  designed for photographers and cinematographers seeking a photographic approach to color correction and grading.

 Installation and utils
 ---------

-To use these tools into your DaVinci Resolve setup, begin by cloning the git repository, which contains the DCTL scripts and utilities.
+To use these tools into your DaVinci Resolve setup, begin by cloning the git repository, which contains the DCTLs and headers.

 Run `./build.sh` in your terminal to copy the `*.dctl` and `*.h` files to the DaVinci Resolve LUT DCTL folder, ensuring they're accessible within your Resolve environment.
 The files can also be manually copied to `/Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/DCTL`